 The platform is an advisory marketplace that pairs growing businesses with expert advisors.
 The onboarding criteria for advisors sets a high bar - not just in terms of experience, but also in terms of diversity.

 In fact, the screening process looks beyond someone’s background to their achievements and their attitude.
 Invigorate advisors are very often serial entrepreneurs who haven’t necessarily followed a traditional academic and corporate path, but have proved their mettle through results they’ve driven, businesses they’ve built, and the behaviours they’ve demonstrated in dealing with high performing teams from all walks of life.

 Having this ethos at the core of the platform is hopefully setting a good example to businesses themselves.
 As a growing business, if you can access a more diverse pool of expertise, then organically, you should grow to be a more diverse business too.

-And Stewart is keen to stress that diversity is out there - you just need to put in the hard work to find it!
+And Lauren is keen to stress that diversity is out there - you just need to put in the hard work to find it!

 Advice to other female founders

 “Starting Invigorate was a huge decision for me - make no mistake!
 But what’s important is that I went with my gut and chose that really hard thing to do.